 Treasury Inflation-Protected Security Definition

-Treasury inflation-protected securities (TIPS) are those inflation-indexed bonds that are issued by the government of the United States of America and since its principal is indexed to an inflation index (US Consumer Price Index), it provides a hedge to the inflation risk.
-With increasing inflation, the principal values of TIPS also go up (as principal of the bond is linked to the inflation), thus hedging the inflation risk of the bond.
+Treasury inflation-protected securities (TIPS) are those inflation-indexed bonds that are issued by the government of the United States of America, and since its principal is indexed to an inflation index (US Consumer Price Index), it provides a hedge to the inflation risk.
+With increasing inflation, the principal values of TIPS also go up (as the principal of the bond is linked to the inflation), thus hedging the inflation risk of the bond.

-Since the treasury inflation-protected securities are issued by the US Treasury and it also provides a hedge against the inflation risk, they are considered a very low-risk investment.
+Since the treasury inflation-protected securities are issued by the US Treasury, and it also provides a hedge against the inflation risk, they are considered a very low-risk investment.
 They are issued in three maturities of five, ten, and thirty years.

 How Treasury Inflation-Protected Security Works?